cjohansen/dataspex/README.md

 below) for the corresponding library version you are using.

-I expect Dataspex to be stable and with officially released browser extensions by the end of June 2025.
+I expect Dataspex to be stable and with officially released browser extensions by the end of September 2025.

 ## Usage